Aspen Community Church: Programs and services

 The church holds services every Sunday morning at 9:30 am.
 Professional childcare is provided.
 Several of the Aspen chapters of Alcoholics Anonymous meet in the church almost daily.
 The church is also available for weddings, including receptions, and other special events and community groups.

 Music is also a regular activity since the sanctuary provides exceptional acoustics.
 During the Aspen Music Festival every August, student recitals are held, free of charge and open to the public, three days a week.
 Recitals are also held by local and visiting musicians year-round.

 The church also participates in charitable work and missions, both in Aspen and overseas.
 Locally, it supports the city's homeless shelter and works with other private and public agencies to provide any emergency response that may be needed.
 In 2008 two members traveled to Meru, Kenya, as part of the Partnering in Education and Aid for Kenya (PEAK) program sponsored by the Rocky Mountain Conference of the United Methodist Church.
 They helped rebuild a local school and improve its facilities, and the church was able to send thousands of donated books later.
 More volunteers, including pastor Jane Keener-Quiat and her husband, traveled to Meru in 2010 and did more work improving water and sanitary facilities.
 An ongoing sponsorship has been started, and more trips are planned through 2012.

+In the mid‑2020s the church expanded its community programming.
+An organ recital on 11 March 2026 featured internationally acclaimed organist Dr. Corrado Cavalli; the concert, held at 6:30 pm in the church, was open to the public and highlighted the sanctuary’s renowned instrument.
+Later that month, on 24 March, Aspen Community Church hosted a Spring Community Potluck at 200 E. Bleeker Street; the Aspen Chamber’s weekly event guide noted that the potluck aimed to foster meaningful relationships, encouraged attendees to bring favourite dishes and beverages, and included updates on the church’s Kenya partnership along with sales of Kenyan crafts.
+During Holy Week 2026 the church offered worship services on Palm Sunday (29 March, 9:30 am), Maundy Thursday (2 April, 5:30 pm), Good Friday meditative worship (3 April, 5:30 pm) and Easter Sunday (5 April, 9:30 am).
+In January 2026 the church and Pitkin County Library offered “Practicing Hope Together,” an adult workshop exploring hope in difficult times; the library described the session, facilitated by Stacey and Rev. J.R.
+Atkins, as fostering honest, restorative hope while addressing topics such as political change, genocide and climate challenges.